 Working closely with loan officers, loan document specialists may also obtain credit information, coordinate closings, calculate closing costs and disperse funds.
 They are responsible for monitoring loan processes, reviewing reports, assisting clients with payments and complying with state and federal regulations.
 In some cases, they are required to meet sales goals to bring in revenue for their financial institution.

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for loan interviewers and clerks, including documentation specialists, was projected to grow 9% from 2014-2024 (www.bls.gov).
-This rate was about average compared to all other career fields.
-The BLS also reported the median annual salary for loan interviewers and clerks was $37,710 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for loan interviewers and clerks, including documentation specialists, was projected to grow 8% from 2018-2028 (www.bls.gov).
+This rate was faster than average compared to all other career fields.
+The BLS also reported the median annual salary for loan interviewers and clerks was $39,890 in May 2018.

 Requirements of a Loan Document Specialist